mediola-connected-living/mediola-mcontrol-sample-server/README.md

 ## mControl communication protocol

-A mControl message always consists of a header followed by some XML which carries all the information to execute commands and request states.
+A mControl message always consists of a header followed by some XML which carries all the information to execute commands and obtain states.

 For requests a 3 line header is used: